awslabs/clickstream-swift/README.md

 ]
 ClickstreamAnalytics.recordEvent("testEvent", attributes)

-// for record an event directly ClickstreamAnalytics.recordEvent("button_click")
+// for record an event with event name ClickstreamAnalytics.recordEvent("button_click")
 ```